learn-co-curriculum/rails-url-helpers-readme/README.md

-This is much better, but to be thorough, let's make one last refactor: Rails is smart enough to know that if you pass in the `post` object as an argument, it will automatically use the ID attribute, so we'll use this implementation code:
+This is much better, but to be thorough, let's make one last refactor: Rails is smart enough to know that if you pass in the `post` object as an argument, it should use the ID attribute, so we'll use this implementation code:

 ```erb
 <% @posts.each do |post| %>